Visitors at Butchart Gardens, Victoria BC

 The gardens are open late during the summer months, so you can enjoy them after a long day at work or exploring other attractions.
 The popular Rose Garden is in full bloom, so be sure to get in a few snaps.

-As dusk settles during the Summer over 3000 subtle lights transform the Gardens into a magical wonderland.
-This artistic display of light and shadow offers fantastic photo opportunities and is offered from Thursday-Sunday.
+Over 3000 subtle lights transform the Gardens into a magical wonderland as dusk settles during the Summer.
+This artistic display of light and shadow offers fantastic photo opportunities from Thursday to Sunday.

-One of the most popular summer events at Butchart Gardens is the summer concert series.
-This offers free concerts at 8:00 pm every Friday and Saturday.
+The summer concert series is one of the attraction’s most popular summer events.
+You’ll encounter free concerts at 8:00 pm every Friday and Saturday.
 There is also a Fireworks display and the popular Jazz Festival.

 Fall at Butchart Gardens